himoose/user-docs/docs/projects.md

 ### Why do I need a domain name for WordPress?

 The domain name is used to **validate** API requests from your WordPress site.
-It ensures only your WordPress installation can use the API key—not someone else who got your key.
+It ensures only your WordPress installation can use the API key and the audio player—not someone else who got your key.

 ---